$0 Destination Wedding Guide — Legal Requirements, Vendor Hiring & Guest Logistics

 This guide is for couples who:

-- Are US, UK, Canadian, Australian, or NZ citizens planning a wedding abroad and need legal requirements specific to their nationality, not generic American-only advice
+• Are US, UK, Canadian, Australian, or NZ citizens and need legal requirements specific to their nationality, not generic American-only advice

-- Are dreading the "who pays for what" conversation with their guests and want polite, pre-written scripts that set boundaries without damaging relationships
+• Are dreading the "who pays for what" conversation with their guests and want pre-written scripts that set boundaries without damaging relationships

-- Have already hit the wall of contradictory embassy pages, forum advice, and resort marketing — and want one authoritative source that cuts through the noise
+• Have already hit the wall of contradictory embassy pages, forum advice, and resort marketing — and want one source that cuts through the noise

 Why Not Just Piece This Together From Google?

-- Resort websites that push symbolic ceremonies to avoid their own paperwork.
-Resorts make more money when the legal process is your problem, not theirs.
-They gloss over the difficulty of legal weddings to close the booking — and many couples don't realise they had a symbolic ceremony until after the honeymoon.
+• Resort websites that push symbolic ceremonies — because it saves them paperwork.
+Resorts earn the same booking fee whether your ceremony is legally binding or not.
+They gloss over the difficulty of legal weddings because legal complexity costs them staff time and risks cancellations.
+Many couples don't realise they had a symbolic ceremony until they try to register the marriage at home.

-- Forum advice that's anecdotal and sometimes dangerous.
-"We didn't need a blood test in Mexico!" — possibly because they had a symbolic ceremony without realising it.
-Every couple's situation depends on their citizenship, their destination, and the specific municipality.
-What worked for a stranger on Reddit may not apply to you.
+• Forum advice that's anecdotal and sometimes dangerous.
+"We didn't need a blood test in Mexico!" — possibly because they had a symbolic ceremony without realising it, or because they were in a state with different rules from yours.
+What worked for a stranger on Reddit may not apply to your citizenship and destination.

-Free resources give you fragments.
-This guide gives you a complete, current, nationality-specific system.
+Free resources give you fragments sorted by destination.
+This guide gives you a complete system sorted by your passport.

 — Less Than the Cost of One Courier Fee

-For a fraction of your wedding budget, you get the legal roadmap, the guest communication scripts, the vendor vetting system, and the contingency plans that would otherwise take dozens of hours of research across government websites, forums, and resort marketing pages that may not have your best interests in mind.
+For a fraction of your wedding budget, you get the legal roadmap, the guest communication scripts, the vendor vetting system, and the contingency plans that would otherwise take dozens of hours of research across government websites, forums, and resort marketing pages.

 30-day money-back guarantee.
 If you don't find it useful, email us and we'll refund you, no questions asked.